Levin College of Law

 • Application Closes

-Limited Option #1 UF Law Binding Decision Timeline (No longer available for Fall 2024)
+Option #2 (Limited) UF Law Binding Decision Timeline

 (Scroll down for general requirements.
-Click here for specific requirements.)
+Click here for specific Fall 2025 Binding Decision option requirements.)

 • Application Available